Tetsuya3850/CS-Terminology/README.md

 ## Object Oriented Programming

+### Object
+A model of something defined by their state and behavior.
+For example,  dogs have state (name, color, breed, hungry) and behavior (barking, fetching, wagging tail).

 ### Class
-Class is a template definition (blueprint) of an object's properties and methods.
+Class is a template definition (blueprint) of an object.

 ### Constructor
 A constructor runs when a class object is instantiated.
 It initializes the object.